vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 - Negative angles sent rotate the cobot clockwise.
 - Positive angles sent rotate the clock counter-clockwise.
 - Positive and negative rotational positions are split down the origin.
-    - 0 degrees to 179 degrees
-    - -179 degrees to 0 degrees
+    - From 0 degrees to 179 degrees; then, from -179 degrees back to 0 degrees
 - Unfortunately, the cobot is not aware of its current rotational position.
+    - _Currently testing this section. - Haley_
     - On Joints 1 and 5, there is a block restricting the servos movement at -3 degrees.
 Once this block is hit, the joint will stop movement.
     - On Joint 1:
         - Rotational movement is locked to the positive range of rotational movement.